Master’s Degree in Education Now Offered Entirely Online

 “Many students interested in this program are principals or other employees whose job duties continue through the summer,” said MSEd Program Director Bonnie Eder.
 “Even though they may have had interest or need, they just were not able to leave home for one or two months at a time.”

-Content area concentration students will take 18 semester hours of their core classes online through Southern.
+Content area emphasis students will take 18 semester hours of their core classes online through Southern.
 However, these students will be able to take the 15 hours of additional masters-level courses in their content area (e.g. music, math, English, history, etc.) from another accredited university and transfer the credits.

 For more information, email firstname.lastname@example.org.